wentasah/novaboot/README.md

     specified with __\--serial__.
 If this option is not given, `stty` is called with `raw -crtscts -onlcr 115200` settings.

+- \--remote-cmd=<cmd>

+    Command that mediates connection to the target's serial line.
+For example `ssh server 'cu -l /dev/ttyS0'`.

+- \--reset-cmd=<cmd>

+    Command that resets the target.

 See also __\--iprelay__.

 ## Termination phase